27m/nftlistmaker/README.md

 ## Disclaimer

 I am not responsible for your use of the Rolimon's API.
-This program should not be used to spam / abuse the API and I thank Rolimon for offering this API.
+This program should not be used to spam / abuse the API.

+Thank you Rolimon for offering this API!

 ## Credits